Early evidence new textbooks restrictions are minimal as

 After an 18 month hiatus, the webinar that brought Online Book Arbitrage to the world is returning… for one night (maybe two) only.

-I’ll go in depth into why the biggest source of textbooks for textbook season is Amazon itself – and how to tap into it with no tools and no experience.
+I’ll go in depth into why the biggest source of textbooks for textbook season is

 It’s live.
 And it’s free.
 But it is very limited.